chaygosavi/chaygosavi/README.md

 * 🌍  I'm based in Pune, Maharashtra
 * ✉️  You can contact me at [chaitanyamgosavi@gmail.com](mailto:chaitanyamgosavi@gmail.com)
 * 🧠  I'm learning Advanced Node Js
-* 🤝  I'm open to collaborating on Fullstack web dev Projects
+* 🤝  I'm open to collaborating on Fullstack Projects

 ### Skills